 In 1999 I emigrated to Europe to satisfy my curiosity.
 Since then I have lived in Spain, Belgium and Germany.
 I have fallen in love in every place because I have met fantastic people everywhere and every city has its own magic.
 I lived for a couple of years in Hamburg and despite its moody weather, I liked the city very much.
 I know that after grey and rainy days, when the sun finally shines, Hamburgers go crazy of happiness and celebrate life.
 Nowadays, I live in Kiel, a city where I enjoy running and discovering new places.
 Kiel has the fantastic seaside but also beautiful parks, and my favorite season is spring!
 Magnolias, rhododendron and cherry trees blossom.
 This is definitely an inspiring and uplifting spectacle to watch.

 Listening to music is one of my hobbies (or more than that).
 For me it is like Max Richter -a German composer- said in an interview: “für mich ist Musik so eine Art verstärker, vertiefer von Gefühle und Geschichten”.
 I think, like him, that music amplifies feelings.
 Apart from music, running gives me joy and energy!
-This sport is fun but it requires dedication and perseverance.
-Running has elements in common with my dissertation process and I would like to be able to run a 21K by the time I finish my research.
+This sport requires dedication and perseverance and it gives so much in exchange.
+Running a half marathon has elements in common with our continuing professional development and both are challenging and enriching processes.

 Kiel, Germany | Check out the ProPIC poster! | 2018

-My research and practice interests are: classroom interaction, initial teacher education, course design and development, the use of technology for language teaching and learning, reflective practice and (e)portfolios for language teaching and learning.
+After many years focused exclusively on Spanish teaching, I have discovered new opportunities to develop professionally.
+For that reason I have embarked in teaching and research projects with professionals from Germany and from abroad.
+My research and practice interests are: classroom interaction, initial teacher education, the use of technology for language teaching and learning, reflective practice and (e)portfolios for language teaching and learning.

 At the University of Kiel, where I currently work, I enjoy teaching and therefore I aim at improving my practice.
 For that purpose, I ask for external support to evaluate my teaching and learn about my students' needs.
 I also actively seek for learning opportunities (exploring my classroom, attending workshops, visiting schools, etc.) and I exchange ideas with scholars from other faculties.